 The assessments are not very daunting although standards are maintained.
 Selection for the Guild’s Craftsman and Associate Craftsman, and most of the other awards, are judged over the annual April conference weekend.

-Only the major awards of CGE and ACGE need to be entered for in advance, but neither of these requires the candidate to be attending conference in person.
-All others awards are chosen from among the pieces exhibited that weekend by eligible members.
+Only the major awards of CGE, ACGE and Research Fellowship need to be entered for in advance, but none of these requires the candidate to be attending conference in person.
+All other awards are chosen from among the pieces exhibited that weekend by eligible members.

 Winners will receive a certificate and some prizes also have monetary value.
 Any trophies won are held for a year but they remain Guild property; the recipient is responsible for them and they must be returned at the next conference.
 They cannot be taken out of the UK.